Federated Cycling (FedCy): Semi-supervised Federated Learning of Surgical Phases: Datasets

 \subsection{External Evaluation}

 To evaluate how well FedCy performs on data from hospitals not participating in training, we also annotate a subset of 6 videos from the TUM LapChole dataset \cite{stauder2016tum} following the previously introduced annotation protocol.
 These 6 videos were taken from the Hospital Klinikum Rechts der Isar of Munich, Germany.
+The mean duration of these videos is 00:34:54, with a total of 03:29:23 and a standard deviation of 00:11:51.